-Unless otherwise stipulated students in both the Faculty of Pure and Applied Science and the Faculty of Arts are eligible for these awards.
+Unless otherwise stipulated students in the Faculty of Pure and Applied Science, Atkinson Faculty of Liberal and Professional Studies, and the Faculty of Arts are eligible for these awards.
 The department maintains plaques commemorating the achievement awards.

 Mark A. Levy Computer Science Award